roddhjav/apparmor.d/docs/development/dbus.md

     #aa:dbus own bus=system name=org.freedesktop.NetworkManager
     ```

-Allow talking to a dbus interface on a given profile
+Allow talking to a dbus interface on a given profile:

 !!! note ""